 Canada is considered to have one of the best educational systems in the world, and Canadian educational institutions can accommodate students of all interests and backgrounds.
-Individuals studying in Canada receive internationally-recognized education that prepares applicants for their future professional pursuits.
+Individuals studying in Canada receive an internationally recognized education that prepares applicants for their future professional pursuits.
 Thus, Canada has become perhaps the most attractive destination in the world for international students.
-Relatively inexpensive international tuition fees and living costs, a safe and diverse cultural environment, and positive changes to Canada’s immigration policy which might lead to permanent resident status, Canada has become a popular destination for international students.
+With relatively inexpensive international tuition fees and living costs, a safe and diverse cultural environment, and positive changes to Canada’s immigration policy which might lead to permanent resident status, Canada has become a popular destination for international students.

 In order to attract and retain international students, some of the provinces have enhanced their immigration systems, allowing international students to gain permanent resident status through provincial nominee programs rather quickly.
 Ontario has attractive programs for students, including a program for master’s degree and PhD graduates, allowing graduates/nominees to apply for permanent resident status in Ontario without a job offer under the Ontario PNP.

 To qualify for an academic program, most English-speaking schools may ask students to either pass an English test, or enroll in their own language program or at an ESL partner school.
 Each educational institution establishes its own admission standards and assesses the qualifications of each applicant individually.
 The academic year usually runs from September to May.
 Some programs also have a January intake.